nmcteam/mulch/README.md

 * less - Compiles LESS files
 * scripts - Compiles all scripts
 * mulch-compile - Compiles all assets in the correct order.
 Useful if you're using this recipe without BrowserSync
-* mulch-watch - Compiles all assets, launches BrowserSync and then watches files for changes
+* mulch - Compiles all assets, launches BrowserSync and then watches files for changes